3devo/ChildbusBootloader/PROTOCOL.md

 When flashing fails for any reason, an additional reason byte is returned.
-The meaning of this byte is purely informative and not defined by this protocol, it should be looked up in the bootloader.
+The meaning of this byte is purely informative and not defined by this protocol, its meaning should be looked up in the bootloader.

 `FINALIZE_FLASH` command
 ------------------------
-This command commits all unwritten bytes (as sent by `WRITE_FLASH`) the the flash memory.
+This command commits all unwritten bytes (as sent by `WRITE_FLASH`) to the the flash memory.
 After this command, no further `WRITE_FLASH` commands should be sent, except with a zero address to start over.

 | Bytes | Command field
 |-------|-------------------------------